natacha-beck/cbrain-wiki/Explore-ASL.md

 ## <img src= "https://user-images.githubusercontent.com/115739667/223515025-f546da2a-831c-4478-abec-4ae7f2db6942.png" width="50">WARMING NOTE:

 The status of your task might be `Completed`, however you might not have any results.
-It usually due to the input file.
+It usually caused by the input file.

 For example of an ouput file that actually was `not Completed`: